turingschool/backend-curriculum-site/module1/lessons/peer_to_peer_project_review.md

 * Where did you start?
   * What were the pros of that strategy?
   * What were the cons of that strategy?
+  * Did you have to change anything after you started?

 * What classes have you used to solve this problem?
 Why?
   * How did you decide what functionality lives in which class?

 ### Testing Strategies